Distinguished Professor of Oncology

 Ann Arbor, Michigan

-Dr. Max Wicha is the founding and current director of the University of Michigan Comprehensive Cancer Center (UMCCC).
+Dr. Max S. Wicha founded the University of Michigan Comprehensive Cancer Center (UMCCC) in 1987 and served as director for 27 years.
 Under his direction the UMCCC has established itself as a national leader.
 He is a leader in breast cancer research and a pioneer in the field of cancer stem cells (CSCs).
 According to the science citation index, he is among the most highly cited investigators in the field.
 His group was part of the team that first identified CSCs in human breast cancers, the first in any solid tumor.
 His laboratory has developed many of the techniques and assays used to study these cells and to elucidate the pathways which regulate their behavior.
 These pathways have provided targets for the development of drugs aimed at targeting CSCs.
 Dr. Wicha is co-founder of OncoMed Pharmaceuticals, a company focused on developing CSC therapeutics, which has produced five agents currently in clinical testing.
 He is also a clinician whose practice is focused on women with breast cancer.